aliyun/terraform-provider-alicloud/website/docs/r/ga_endpoint_group.html.markdown

   - `PublicIp`: an Alibaba Cloud public IP address.
   - `ECS`: an Alibaba Cloud Elastic Compute Service (ECS) instance.
   - `SLB`: an Alibaba Cloud Server Load Balancer (SLB) instance.
     -> **NOTE:** When the terminal node type is ECS or SLB, if the service association role does not exist, the system will automatically create a service association role named aliyunserviceroleforgavpcndpoint.
 * `weight` - (Required, Int) The weight of Endpoint N in the endpoint group.
 Valid values: `0` to `255`.
   -> **NOTE:** If the weight of a terminal node is set to 0, global acceleration will terminate the distribution of traffic to the terminal node.
 Please be careful.
 * `enable_proxy_protocol` - (Optional, Bool, Available since v1.207.1) Specifies whether to preserve client IP addresses by using the ProxyProtocol module.
 Default Value: `false`.
 Valid values:
   - `true`: preserves client IP addresses by using the ProxyProtocol module.
   - `false`: does not preserve client IP addresses by using the ProxyProtocol module.
 * `enable_clientip_preservation` - (Optional, Bool) Indicates whether client IP addresses are reserved.
 Default Value: `false`.
 Valid values:
   - `true`: Client IP addresses are reserved.
   - `false`: Client IP addresses are not reserved.

+### `port_overrides`

+The port_overrides supports the following:

+* `endpoint_port` - (Optional, Int) Forwarding port.
+* `listener_port` - (Optional, Int) Listener port.

 ## Attributes Reference